parmaja/p-sard/README.md

     x:=0xffec;  //hex integer number like but the style of print it as hex we need to override ToString x:="foo"\13"bar"; //escape char outside the string
     x:="I said:"\""As he said";

-    //declare a variable type //not sure if i can do that

-    x:integer; //<- not sure

-    x:integer=10; //<- not sure

     //include external file to compile it